Yeast Experiment: It's Alive!

 - Put all three bags in sunny window for approximately 20 minutes, and then check them out: the first two bags will show no change in the yeast, but that third bag will be…well, transformed.
 The bag should be puffy, and the yeast will have mostly dissolved.
 Try pouring a little of the solution into a clear bowl placed over the dark sheet paper or another dark surface, and have a look with the magnifying glass.

-Well, yeast really is in fact alive.
+Yeast really is, in fact, alive.
 It’s a one-celled member of the fungus family, and when you add water to it and give it a little sugar for food, the organism "burps" and releases carbon dioxide—the gas that makes the bag puff out and makes sodas fizzy and bread fluffy.

-In fact, if you want to make the most of this experiment, pour the rest of dry yeast into the wet yeast mixture, let it sit just a few minutes longer, and then mix the whole thing into a nice big batch of bread dough.
-Bake it up and enjoy—if there was ever any doubt before, this is an activity that will remind your child that science is simply delicious!
+If you want to make the most of this experiment, pour the rest of dry yeast into the wet yeast mixture, let it sit just a few minutes longer, and then mix the whole thing into a nice big batch of bread dough.
+Bake it up and enjoy.
+If there was ever any doubt before, this is an activity that will remind your child that science is simply delicious!